Pontipek/Pontipek/README.md

 # Hi, I’m Pontipe 👋
 ## About me
-**Computer Science graduate** with a strong interest in **IT and cybersecurity**, actively building hands-on experience through labs, research, and personal projects.
-I hold a **Cybersecurity Certificate from Oregon State University** and I’m currently working toward my **CompTIA Security+ certification**.
+Computer Science graduate with a strong interest in IT and cybersecurity, actively building hands-on experience through labs, research, and personal projects.
+I hold a Cybersecurity Certificate from Oregon State University and I’m currently working toward my CompTIA Security+ certification.

 ---